cenksasmaztin/wificheck/README.txt

 Overview

 This Python script is designed to monitor and analyze the performance of Wi-Fi networks in real-time.
 It collects various metrics, such as signal strength, SNR (Signal-to-Noise Ratio), data rates, throughput, and network performance indicators like ping times, DHCP, DNS, and authentication status.
 The tool displays results in a tabular format on the terminal and generates a summary report with a graphical visualization saved as a PDF.
+This code must be running Rasberr pi devices.This device connect costumers corparete wifi networks.

 Features